Brock Lesnar Should Be In Jail According To UFC Fighter

-Brock Lesnar has accomplished a lot of things over his career and he has been responsible for a number of things that cast a shadow over his legacy as well.
+Brock Lesnar has accomplished a lot of things over his career, and he has been responsible for a number of things that cast a shadow over his legacy as well.
 One UFC fighter believes that Lesnar should actually be in jail right now based on the act that ended the current WWE star’s UFC career.
 In an interview with the New Zealand Herald, UFC fighter Mark Hunt said that Brock should be in jail for his actions at UFC 200.

 For those who don’t know, Brock Lesnar beat Mark Hunt at UFC 200 and then had the win stripped from him when the news broke that he failed two different drug tests taken before the fight took place.
 Mark Hunt, who still fights for the UFC, has sued the company for the incident.